theleveragedguess/algorist/practical_algorithm_design/9_intractable_problems_and_approximation_algorithms/README.md

 ## Reductions for Algorithms

 To solve problem $a$, we translate/reduce the a instance to an instance of $b$, then solve this instance using an efficient algorithm for problem $b$.
-The overall running time is the time needed to perform the reduction plus that solve the $b$ instance.
+The overall running time is the time needed to perform the reduction plus solving the $b$ instance.

 ### Hamiltonian Cycle